go-orb/plugins/README.md

 With a single `_` import you can import a plugin and it's ready to use with the interfaces of [the core](https://github.com/go-orb/go-orb).

+## Examples

+Please see our [examples](https://github.com/go-orb/examples) repo for a list of examples.

 ## Plugins

 ### Server